 - Identify failure as a natural and necessary part of the learning process

 - Embrace and overcome failure by adjusting the way they view their abilities

 - Be better prepared to manage failure in the future.

 The message of how to embrace failure was well-received by chemistry’s incoming class.
 First-year chemistry graduate student Evelyn Kimbrough, says, “Professor Jennifer Heemstra’s talk, ‘The Power of Embracing Failure,’ has inspired me, and many other students, to lose the shame and embarrassment associated with failing.
-Now as I’m starting my graduate school experience I feel more prepared to handle the pitfalls I will encounter and I’m excited to try things I’ve never done before.”
+Now as I’m starting my a school that offers advanced degrees.
+Important!
+Some schoo...
+More experience I feel more prepared to handle the pitfalls I will encounter and I’m excited to try things I’ve never done before.”

 “In research, we go into each day knowing that most of our experiments will fail or fall short of the ideal outcome,” says Dr. Heemstra, “You have to be willing to fail to make progress and to do the big, impactful things.”
 By viewing failure as a stepping stone on the path to success instead of a course-altering roadblock, we allow ourselves to grow and develop as scientists.
 When we embrace our failures, we can be free from inhibition by fear or hesitation and can better take on challenges that we might have otherwise deemed too difficult.